Petitions for rule making; removal of Iowa broadband deployment program and governance board, amend ch 197; rescind chs 411, 412

 Purpose and Summary

-The authority also proposes to rescind Chapter 411, regarding the Iowa Broadband Deployment Program, and Chapter 412, regarding Iowa Broadband Deployment Governance Board practices.
+The Authority is also rescinding Chapter 411, regarding the Iowa Broadband Deployment Program, and Chapter 412, regarding Iowa Broadband Deployment Governance Board practices.
 The referenced board was eliminated in 2013, and current broadband programs are administered by the Office of the Chief Information Officer.
-Additionally, Chapter 412 contains an inconsistency with Iowa Code section 17A.9A as amended by House File 2389 regarding rule waivers.
+Additionally, Chapter 412 contains an inconsistency with Iowa Code section 17A.9A as amended by 2020 Iowa Acts, House File 2389, regarding rule waivers.